Cognition-inspired homeostasis can balance conflicting needs in robots: Implementing Cognitive Homeostasis

-Fig.~\ref{fig:cah:simulator} shows a trace of the agent moving around the environment.
-Once the `needs charge' switch is enabled (green arrow), the agent heads towards the green light source.
-Once this motive is disabled (blue arrow), the agent leaves the light source.

-This shows that, in principle, the architecture has the capacity to learn about its environment.
+Fig.~\ref{fig:cah:simulator} shows a trace of the simulated robot moving around the environment.
+Once the `needs charge' switch is enabled (green arrow), the robot heads towards the green light source.
+Once this motive is disabled (blue arrow), the robot leaves the light source.
+This shows that, in principle, the system has the capacity to learn about its environment.

-The post-training behaviour of the simulation shows that the \cah{} architecture is able to search for a specific part of the environment, based on high-level inputs such as a `needs charge' signal.
-The architecture translates this signal back to a colour, based on previous experience of the environment.
-In other words, the architecture recalls `green' as it learned that its batteries were charged when under a green light, which it subsequently seeks out. will be provided by the \cdm{} algorithm when implemented into a robot.
+The post-training behaviour of the simulation shows that the \cah{} system is able to search for a specific part of the environment, based on high-level inputs such as a `needs charge' signal.
+The system translates this signal back to a colour, based on previous experience of the environment.
+In other words, the system recalls `green' as it learned that its batteries were charged when under a green light, which it subsequently seeks out.

-Having shown that the architecture behaves as expected in a simulated environment, the next step is to implement this architecture on a robotic platform, and test whether this behaviour is consistent.
+Having shown that the system behaves as expected in a simulated environment, the next step is to implement this system on a hardware robot platform, and test whether this behaviour is consistent.

-\paragraph{Robot-based training} The \cah{} architecture is implemented onto a robot (details of the robot platform and experimental setup are provided in appendix~\ref{app:setup}).
+\paragraph{Robot-based training} The \cah{} system is implemented onto a robot (details of the robot platform and experimental setup are provided in appendix~\ref{app:setup}).
 As before, the robot is allowed to roam around the environment during its training phase, learning about the environment.
 The environment (shown in fig.~\ref{fig:robot:cdm:arena}) consists of two coloured lamps (one red, one blue), and the \cah{} is set up to simulate charging its batteries under the blue light, and to simulate an increase in temperature under the red light.

 As the robot roams, the CMM associates high values from the internal sensors with high values from the external sensors.
-The threshold for external (colour) sensor values is 600 acu; for charging stations, 500 acu; for high-temperature areas, 300 acu (see appendix~\ref{app:setup} for details of the colour unit `acu').
 Once the robot has roamed across both areas of the environment with lamps in, the robot is taken from the arena and the contents of the CMM downloaded.

 Due to the small size of the CMM used in this paper (3x2 matrix), the training phase can be tested with relative ease.
 In the following matrices, the following key can be used to determine whether the training has been successful, $r,g,b$ correspond to the red, green, and blue external sensors, and $c,t$ correspond to the charge and temperature internal sensors: